chenyong2github/UnrealEngine/Engine/Plugins/Tests/CQTest/README.md

 ```

 # Installation
-Clone the project, into your project's Plugin folder.
 Inside the project that you want to test, you'll need to change 2 things:
 In the .uproject file of the project you want to test, add the following to the Plugins section